Which is Best? Epoxy, Polyurea, or Polyurethane Floor Coatings?

 Epoxy, polyurea, and polyurethane are great for protecting your floor.
 They are light reflective, easy to clean, and long lasting.
 They also have their own advantages depending on the application.
 So which one should you use and what is the difference?

 Epoxy is a thermosetting polymer which is available in three different formulations as floor coating and sealer; water based, solvent based, and 100% solids.
-These formulations allow for varying degrees of thickness from 3 mils to over 10 mils for a single coating for a garage floor.
+These formulations allow for varying degrees of thickness from 3 mils to over 20 mils for a single coating for a concrete surface.
 They also allow for ease of application, special bonding characteristics, and VOC considerations.
 Epoxy bonds extremely well to properly prepared concrete and can sometimes be used as a resurfacing agent for old or worn concrete that needs a new surface.

 Polyurethane is a thermosetting polymer as well and is considered a high performance coating.
 It is commonly known as “urethane” for short, though that it is technically incorrect and there is actually a big difference between polyurethane and urethane.